fabien-ors/swigex0/README.md

 # swigex0 C++ Library and Wrappers

-* Author: Fabien Ors (MINES PARIS - PSL University)
+* Author: Fabien Ors (MINES Paris - PSL University)
 * Date: June 2023

 *swigex0* is an example of a cross-platform C++ library exported in Python and R using CMake and SWIG.
 Following features are tested: